NiallNiall/website/content/experiments/circlesequencer.md

 ---
 Here's a sequencer that goes in a circle.

 Use your mouse to place Beats at various points in the cycle.
-The number keys will switch between different types of Beat.
+Click on the selected box or press the number keys to switch between different types of Beat.